 Idea Generation Processes

-How do you convert ideas into a finished work?
+How do you convert ideas into finished work?
 Where do you get ideas from?
-The beauty of this course is the link it establishes between ideas and the practice and process of making.
+This course will help you to establish the link between ideas and the process of making.
 It will give you practical investigative methods to start this process.
 You will work quickly with a focus on starting alternative directions and experimenting with different approaches...

 Taught by: Ilga Leimanis.

-How do you convert ideas into a finished work?
+How do you convert ideas into finished work?
 Where do you get ideas from?
-The beauty of this course is the link it establishes between ideas and the practice and process of making.
+This course will help you to establish the link between ideas and the process of making.
 It will give you practical investigative methods to start this process.
-You will work quickly with a focus on starting new directions rather than on the production of one final work.
+You will work quickly with a focus on starting alternative directions and experimenting with different approaches.

-Following visits to London institutions, you will explore ways of using your research and inspirational sources.
-These may include contemporary and ancient sculpture, architecture, patterns, written texts or photographic documentation as a basis for generating ideas.
+You will visit London institutions and learn how to use your research as a source of inspiration.
+This may include inspiration from contemporary and ancient sculpture, architecture or photographic documentation as a basis for generating ideas.

 Who should take this course?